wso2/ETAC/docs/README.md

 # Emerging Technology Analysis Canvas

-This repository includes the meterials realated “Emerging Technology Analysis Canvas” (ETAC), a framework to assess an individual emerging technology.

 The rate of technology change is getting faster.
 To survive in this fast-changing world, both the organizations and practitioners must understand both the current technology landscape as well as its ebbs and flows.
 Every year, as a part of annual planning, most organizations make these decisions.

 Although it is a regular decision, which many organizations must make yearly, there is no widely accepted framework for evaluating emerging technologies.